 You can choose to have your labels show up as colored text underneath the task/project title or as a colored tag.

-To show them as tags, click on the checkbox underneath the label list in the strategy settings.
+To show them as tags, click on the "Show labels as colored tags..." checkbox under Additional Settings which you can find in the strategy settings

 How to quickly filter by a label